 Awards, Best of the Fringe & Patrons’ Picks

-The Fringe means so many things to so many people, and we’re honoured to have several partners and theatre luminaries supporting the work of our artists through the generous funding of 4 awards for Fringe Artists.
+The Fringe means so many things to so many people, and we’re honoured to have several partners and theatre luminaries supporting the work of our artists through the generous funding of the following awards for Fringe Artists.

 The Patrons’ Picks are festival hits!
 Selection is based on a combination of cash ticket sales after the first four shows coupled with media reception and overall ‘buzz’ of the production.
 The winners are announced at the Fringe Awards Ceremony in the last week of the festival, and each of the plays will receive an additional performance slot on the final day of the festival.